Operator-norm convergence estimates for elliptic homogenisation problems on periodic singular structures: Asymptotic approximation of

+\end{assumption} In Section \ref{planes_sec} we provide an example of a class of singular measures that satisfy the above assumption.
+This class can be extended further, see {\it e.g.} \cite{ChDO_20}.

-Henceforth we assume that the measure $\mu$ is ergodic, {\it i.e.} whenever $\phi_n\in C_\#^\infty$ and the classical gradients $\nabla\phi_n$ converge to zero in $\bigl[L^2(Q,d\mu)\bigr]^d,$ there exists a constant $c$ such that $\phi_n\to c$ in $L^2(Q, d\mu).$ We also assume ({\it cf.} \cite{Zhikov_Pastukhova_Bloch}) that the embedding $H^1_\#(Q,d\mu)\subset L^2(Q,d\mu)$ is compact.
-In what follows we assume that $A$ is a scalar matrix.
+In what follows we also assume that $A$ is a scalar matrix.
 The analysis of the general case is similar: the modifications required concern the condition on the mean of the unit-cell solutions defined next.

 Consider the vector $N=(N_1, N_2, ..., N_d)$ of solutions to the unit cell problems\footnote{In the case of matrix-valued $A,$ the condition on the mean of the solutions $N_j,$ $j=1,2,\dots, d,$ is replaced by $\int_Q(A\theta\cdot\theta)N_j=0$ for $\theta\neq0,$ with no condition imposed for $\theta=0,$ so the mean of $N_j$ (but not its gradient) depends on $\theta.$}